devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 	                          ==== Commands ====
         Buttons:
      1. TP button    - Its caption stands for "Teleport."
-Upon typing coordinates into the X and Y text boxes, tapping this button will transport anything making contact with the Terminal's touchscreen to those coordinates.
+Upon typing coordinates into the X and Y text boxes, tapping this button will transport any object or organism making (any and all) contact with the touchscreen.
+(Warnings and Safety Notices, B.)

      2. ? (question) - This is the user manual button.
 The Terminal will display a copy of document upon tapping it.
 It can then be closed by tapping the X